imSanko/iceCake/README.md

 # iceCake
 It's a chat-bot which took me for a couple of month's to deployy it over discord which does pretty good stuff like taking to you when ur lonely and left over.
 The INVITE_LINK will be in the @ReadME section do try out with "?"
-Prefix commant/
+Prefix command's

+"C:\Users\sapta\Pictures\Screenshots\Screenshot_20221118_172955.png"